neuhofmo/neuhofmo.github.io/_drafts/2018-02-18-Chi-square-and-post-hoc-tests-in-Python.md

 ### Avoiding multiple comparisons bias

 In the previous step, we have calculated the p-value for each pair.
 However, since we have performed the test several times, we have to correct our results for [multiple comparisons](https://en.wikipedia.org/wiki/Multiple_comparisons_problem).
 One such way to do it to correct our p-values using [FDR correction](https://en.wikipedia.org/wiki/False_discovery_rate).
-Such correction is already available using [statsmodels.sandbox.stats.multicomp.multipletests](http://www.statsmodels.org/dev/generated/statsmodels.sandbox.stats.multicomp.multipletests.html) which offers many other corrections (actually, the statsmodels and scipy moduls cover almost 100% of my statistics needs).
+Such correction is already available using [statsmodels.sandbox.stats.multicomp.multipletests](http://www.statsmodels.org/dev/generated/statsmodels.sandbox.stats.multicomp.multipletests.html) which offers many other corrections (actually, the [statsmodels](http://www.statsmodels.org/stable/index.html) and [scipy](https://www.scipy.org/) modules cover almost 100% of my statistics needs).

 `multipletests` receives a list of p-values  (as well as other optional arguments), and returns the respective list of reject decision (reject/do not reject) as well as a list of the corrected p-values (it also returns additional values which are not relevant to our case).